thaliproject/Thali_CordovaPlugin/doc/api/thalireplicationmanager.md

 # The `ThaliReplicationManager` class

 The `ThaliReplicationManager` class handles database replication between devices, using [PouchDB](http://pouchdb.com/) and the Thali Cordova bridge `ThaliEmitter` class.
+This class is meant solely for the purpose of demonstrating [Thali Story 0](http://thaliproject.org/stories) and will be dramatically enhanced in the future.

 ## Usage